bekk/bekk-christmas/post/kotlin/companion-object-vs-top-level-val.md

 ```
 That's a lot of fuzz for a simple static variable 🤯

-A top level const, like `const val santa = "claus"`{:.kt} results in a much less bloated Java block:
+A top level const, like `const val santa = "claus"` results in a much less bloated Java block:
 ```java
 public final class Northpole {
    @NotNull